john-science/john-science.github.io/_drafts/2017-03-17-neural-network-terminology.md

 <li>
 <a href="javascript:hideshow(document.getElementById('shal'))">Shallow</a>
 <div id="shal" style="display: none">
-<p>The term "shallow" is a derogitory term used to describe a neural network that is not sufficiently "deep".
-As increasingly deep neural networks become more and more popular, some people employ a "my network is deeper than yours" egotism.
-It is best for adults not to use the term "shallow" in this context too often.</p>
+<p>In machine learning, "shallow" is a derogitory term used to describe a neural network that is not sufficiently "deep".
+This is due to a particularly droll sort of egotism around the idea that "my network is deeper than yours".
+Yawn.</p>
+<p>(see Deep)</p>
 </div>
 </li>